anp360/updated-hospital-face-recogniton/README.md

-# updated-hospital-face-recogniton
+# updated-hospital-face-recognition
-i did it bich
+by alister naraen